 - This is a same-day recipe with one rise and you'll have fresh bagels to enjoy in just a few hours.

 - Less than 30 minutes of prep!
-Most of the time making this recipe is rise time; there is actually less than 30 minutes of prep to make these Sourdough Discard Bagels.
+Most of the time making this recipe is rise time; there is actually less than 30 minutes of prep to make these bagels.

 - They freeze well so it's great to make a batch and then freeze the bagels to enjoy throughout the week.